wilsonmar/Salesforce/README.md

 Any modification of Apex code requires rerun of tests to refresh code coverage results.
 Salesforce also runs all tests before each major service upgrade and release to makes sure that no behavior in custom code has been altered as a result of any service upgrades.

+Test classes don’t count toward the 3 MB maximum of Apex code in each org.

-Tests are constructed in the <strong>Developer Console</strong> | File | New Apex Class.
+So construct test code in separate class file in the <strong>Developer Console</strong> | File | New Apex Class.

 Decorating test code with `@IsTest` instead of the testMethod keyword allows parameters to be specified.
-Test classes don’t count toward the 3 MB maximum of Apex code in each org.

 TUTORIAL: https://developer.salesforce.com/trailhead/module/apex_testing
 on the Apex testing framework providea example.